Cantera/cantera/doc/sphinx/install/conda.md

 $ conda install cmake scons pkg-config
 ```

-C++ programs can be compiled according to instructions outlined in the
+C++ programs can be compiled according to instructions outlined in the [C++
-[C++ Guide](/userguide/compiling-cxx).
+Guide](/userguide/compiling-cxx).
 Sample folders for C, C++ and Fortran include
-preconfigured instruction files to facilitate compilation using the build tools
+pre-configured instruction files to facilitate compilation using the build tools `SCons`
-`SCons` and `CMake`, for example:
+and `CMake`, for example:

 ```shell
 $ cd /path/to/conda/envs/ct-dev/share/cantera/samples/cxx/demo